 Called as a Lay Ecclesial Minister by Cardinal Francis George in June 2011.

-Former president of the Chicago Association of Religious Educators (CARE), currently serving as advisor.
+Former president of the Chicago Association of Religious Educators (CARE).

 210 E. Logan St.